As Iran talks stall, Israeli PM makes snap trip to Bahrain

 Associated Press

-JERUSALEM (AP) — Israeli Prime Minister Naftali Bennett traveled to the Gulf state of Bahrain on Monday, cementing ties between the new allies in a clear message of cooperation aimed at regional archrival Iran.
+MANAMA, Bahrain (AP) — Israeli Prime Minister Naftali Bennett landed in the Gulf state of Bahrain on Monday, cementing ties between the new allies in a clear message of cooperation aimed at regional archrival Iran.

 Israel and Bahrain agreed to normalize ties in 2020 as part of the U.S.-brokered “Abraham Accords,” which also saw Israel establish relations with the United Arab Emirates, Morocco and Sudan.
 Bennett traveled to the UAE late last year.

-Speaking to reporters before taking off, Bennett said he would meet with Bahrain’s king, crown prince and others “to fill with energy and content the peace agreements between the two nations.”
+Speaking to reporters before departing Israel, Bennett said he would meet with Bahrain’s king, crown prince and others “to fill with energy and content the peace agreements between the two nations.”

 “I think especially in these tumultuous times, it is important that from this region we send the message of good will, of cooperation, of standing together against common challenges and of building bridges to the future,” he said.